Why You Need to Open a CD Right Now

 - 5. Fund the account

-Others reasons individuals listed for not opening a CD included not wanting to temporarily lose access to funds (26%), not wanting to open a CD with an online-only bank (25%) and not seeing the value of having a CD (20%).
+There might be reasons why you don't want to open a CD.
+Some of the most common obstacles involve people not wanting to temporarily lose access to funds, not wanting to open a CD with an online-only bank and not seeing the value of having a CD.

 But if you're okay with setting your money aside for a certain period of time, you could easily maximize your savings with the best rates on the market.
 For those hesitant to lock their cash away, a high yield savings account is a better option.
 However, because rates on these accounts are variable, you won't be able to lock-in rates.
 These accounts are also simple to set up, and are a no-brainer for those looking to earn more on their hard-earned cash.
 By not putting your savings into a high yield savings account or CD, you're leaving money on the table.